 8. Don’t be afraid to solicit new business…and have a “Sale”

 It really works, when your money is tight and you are having a hard time collecting.. why not offer 1/3 off or specials for new clients (no more than that) … retailers do it ALL THE TIME from Wal-mart to Saks, EVERYBODY has a sale when things are slow.
 Why not you?
 Make sure you make it with a time limit like for the month of June or “For the next two weeks.”
 Also, make the potential client feel special.
 I learned a long time ago there is no need to announce it to my entire database… just follow up with those people who have expressed an interest in the past.
 In addition, the smaller clients want to feel special too.
 If everyone knows what they paid… you get the picture.

 9. Pull Away Sometimes

 How many times have you driven yourself insane for a late-paying client and the check comes as soon as you stop thinking about it?

-The stress of maintaining a business and collections for an entrepreneur can be EXTREMELY overwhelming.
-Ironically, all of my friends are also entrepreneurs.
+The stress of maintaining a business and collections for an black entrepreneur can be EXTREMELY overwhelming.
+Ironically, all of my friends are also black entrepreneurs.
 I didn’t intentionally seek them out we came across each other.
 We all agree that running your own business is a never-ending hustle… but you HAVE to give yourself a break and enjoy the fruits of your labor.
 Get a massage, have a day where you treat yourself to a nice restaurant for lunch or dinner, play golf, go swimming do something that will take you out of the stress for a minute and when you come back you will feel invigorated and ready to get back into the grind.
 Shit, take a NAP if you have to that works too.